tarsil/cookiecutter-fastapi/{{ cookiecutter.project_root_name }}/README.md

  1. Install cookiecutter.
 Instructions [here](https://cookiecutter.readthedocs.io/en/1.7.2/installation.html)
  2. Run `cookiecutter https://github.com/tarsil/cookiecutter-fastapi` and follow the instructions.
+ 3. `make requirements-dev` - Installs all the requirements needed for dev.
- 3. `make requirements` - Installs all the requirements needed.
+ 4. `make requirements` (No need if 3. run) - Installs all the requirements base.

 ## Run locally